gcallah/SoftwareEngineering/md/chap1.md

 ![FAQ](../images/chap/1.1_faq.png)

-Software engineering is a discipline that runs from the very start of creation of the software to beyond its completition and into the maintenance of the software.
+Software engineering is a discipline that runs from the very start of the creation of the software to beyond its competition and into the maintenance of the software.
 There are two important concepts to keep in mind about what is the core of software engineering (textbook pg.
 21-22):

-* **Engineering discpline**
+* **Engineering discipline**
 * **All aspects of software production**

 As stated in the preface, software engineering is important because:
-* More people are relying on software syystems
+* More people are relying on software systems
 * It is cheaper to use such techniques for professional systems as they generally have quality assurance, lower cost, and are more maintainable.

 Sofware produced can be split into two categories (textbook pg.
 20-21):